wilsonsdr/wilsonsdr/README.md

 - 📂 Expand my repository
 - 🤝 Can help and contribute to others projects
-- 📈 Get an opportunity as Back-end developer
+- 📈 Get an opportunity as back-end developer

 #### ⚡ Technologies